chakrabortykaushik92/Shield-Insurance-Analysis/README.md

 ### DRG (Daily Revenue Growth):

- Calculated by dividing the revenue generated on the latest available date by the revenue generated on the corresponding date of the previous month.
+ Measures the average daily revenue generated during a specific month.
+It is calculated by dividing the **total revenue for the month by the number of unique dates** in that month.
 ### DCG (Daily Customer Growth):

- Calculated by dividing the customer count on the latest available date by the customer count on the corresponding date of the previous month.
+ Daily Customer Growth:** Measures the average number of new customers acquired per day during a specific month.
+It is calculated by dividing the **total new customers acquired during the month by the number of unique dates** in that month.

 These metrics help identify short-term changes in revenue performance and customer acquisition.